eval/appquery/README.md

 ...
 ]

-# we can provide a different cut off date via binds^1:
+# we can provide a different cut off date via binds:
-AppQuery[:recent_articles].select_all(binds: [1.month.ago]).entries
+AppQuery[:recent_articles].select_all(binds: {since: 1.month.ago}).entries

-1) note that SQLite can deal with unbound parameters, i.e. when no binds are provided it assumes null for
-  $1 and $2 (which our query can deal with).
-  For Postgres you would always need to provide 2 values, e.g. `binds: [nil, nil]`.
+# NOTE: by default the binds get initialized with nil, e.g. for this example {since: nil, tag: nil}
+# This prevents you from having to provide all binds every time.
+Default values are put in the SQL (via COALESCE).
 ```

 We can also dig deeper by query-ing the result, i.e. the CTE `_`: